garutilorenzo/iptables-docker/README.md

 **NOTE** the connection test is made using an external machine, not the same machine where the docker container is running.

-The "magic" iptables rules added also allow our containers to reach the outside world:
+Docker also add a "magic" iptables rule, which allow our container to reach the outside world:

 ```
 docker run --rm nginx curl ipinfo.io/ip